awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-products-billing-integration.md

 For more information about AWS License Manager, see the [AWS License Manager User Guide](https://docs.aws.amazon.com/license-manager/latest/userguide/license-manager.html) and the [AWS License Manager](https://docs.aws.amazon.com/cli/latest/reference/license-manager/index.html) section of the *AWS CLI Command Reference*\.

 **Note**
 Customers can't launch new instances of the container after the contract expiry period\.
 However, during the contract duration, they can launch any number of instances\.
-These licenses are not node\-locked or tied to particular instances\.
+These licenses are not bound to a specific node or instance\.
+Any software running on any container on any node can checkout the license as long as it has the assigned AWS credentials\.
 **Private Offer Creation** – Sellers can generate private offers for the products using the Private offer creation tool in the AWS Marketplace Management Portal\.
 **Reporting** – You can set up data feeds by setting up an Amazon S3 bucket in the **Report** section in the AWS Marketplace Management Portal\.
 For more information, see [Seller reports and data feeds](reports-and-data-feed.md)\.